hygraph/gatsby-source-graphcms/README.md

   }
 ],
 ```
-Use a `.env` file or set environment variables directly to access the GraphCMS endpoint and token.
+Use an `.env` file or set environment variables directly to access the GraphCMS endpoint and token.
 This avoids committing potentially sensitive data.

 ## Plugin options
 |              |                                                          |